SchiefLab/Steichen2024/README.md

 **74 Macaque naive BCR sequences found in this study**

 a.
 Annotated in feather format and tar zipped [here](https://macaquenaive.s3.us-west-2.amazonaws.com/annotated_feather.tgz).
 This data does not contain the animal IDs but contains the SRA number.

 b.
 Annotated in parquet format and tar zipped [here](https://macaquenaive.s3.us-west-2.amazonaws.com/parquet.tgz).
 This data has the animal IDs and after its uncompressed it can be used in AWS EMR.

+## Notebooks

+We also are adding local notebooks and EMR notebooks that can be run on the 74 macaque naive sequences.

+### Local Notebooks